 Focus on Long-Tailed Keywords

 Don’t forget to incorporate an SEO strategy into your content marketing.
 When it comes to writing your hotel’s story, you must be able to balance between writing for the user as well as for search engine bots.
 The way to build your story for SEO is by providing great copywriting while incorporating long-tailed keywords.
 Come up with a list of keywords that guests might use to find your hotel on the website and include those search terms in relevant pages of your website.
-For example, if many guests choose your hotel because of your pool then include the keyword “(city name) hotel with a pool.”
-Add this keyword in a relevant page of your website, like the amenities page.
-Don’t waste your time focusing your keyword strategy on short tailed terms because these will actually yield less qualified traffic.
-Instead focus on using long tailed keywords that is much narrower and specific to the searcher’s intent.
-You will see that targeting long-tailed keywords will generate less traffic volume, however because it is more specific to the searcher’s intent it will yield higher conversion rates.
+For example, if many guests choose your hotel because of your pool, then include the keyword “(city name) hotel with a pool.”
+Add this keyword on a relevant page of your website, like the amenities page.
+Don’t waste your time focusing your keyword strategy on short-tailed terms because these will yield less qualified traffic.
+Instead, focus on using long-tailed keywords that are much narrower and specific to the searcher’s intent.
+You will see that targeting long-tailed keywords will generate less traffic volume; however, because it is more specific to the searcher’s intent, it will yield higher conversion rates.

 When you finally decide to revamp your website, don’t forget to re-evaluate the existing copy on your website.
 If you find that your copy is mundane and provides little to no value to the reader, then that should be a clear indication that a rewrite is necessary.
-Before you start rewriting your content, take some time to research what people are saying about you on review sites and social media and take all that criticisms into consideration when rewriting your hotel’s story.
+Before you start rewriting your content, take some time to research what people are saying about you on review sites and social media, and consider all those criticisms when rewriting your hotel’s story.
 Remember, your hotel isn’t what YOU say it is, but rather it is what your GUESTS say it is.
 Be as genuine and truthful about what your hotel offers and avoid giving readers a false expectation of what your hotel is not.